garciparedes/machine-learning-formulas/README.md

 ## Description

-This project pretends to be a survey about Machine Learning algorithms focused math definitions.
+This project pretends to be a survey about Machine Learning algorithms focusing on math definitions.

 ## Contents
 - [Document](document.pdf)